nephatrine/docker-quake2-yamagi/README.md

 update.

 - ``/mnt/config``: Persistent Data.
+- ``/mnt/shared``: Optional - Shared Game Data.

 Do not share ``/mnt/config`` volumes between multiple containers as they may interfere with the operation of one another.

+The ``/mnt/shared`` volume, if mounted, should contain a ``data/quake2`` directory with the Quake II game data that should be used.
+This can be shared between multiple Quake II servers.

 You can perform some basic configuration of the container using the files and directories listed below.